mortelli/devportal/guides/rif-enveloping/integrate.md

     const web3 = new Web3("http://localhost:4444");

-    const smartWalletFactoryAbi = {};// some json containing the abi of the smart wallet factory contract. const smartWalletFactoryAddress = "0x3bA95e1cccd397b5124BcdCC5bf0952114E6A701"; // the smart wallet factort contract address (can be retrieved from the summary of the deployment). const smartWalletIndex = 0; // the index of the smart wallet
+    const smartWalletFactoryAbi = {
+      // JSON data containing the abi of the smart wallet factory contract };
+    const smartWalletFactoryAddress = "0x3bA95e1cccd397b5124BcdCC5bf0952114E6A701"; // the smart wallet factory contract address (can be retrieved from the deployment summary) const smartWalletIndex = 0; // the index of the smart wallet to use (leave as 0 for default behavior)

     const smartWalletAddress = await new web3.eth.Contract(
         smartWalletFactoryAbi,